Moving into a new build house

 New build homes often involve local council interactions, particularly regarding planning permissions and community infrastructure.
 This interaction ensures your new property aligns with local development plans.

-Steps to take after exchanging contracts but before completion
+Steps after exchanging contracts but before completion

 Scheduling a professional snagging survey